 8) Public events (i.e. ones open to the public and that require registration), will continue to be online.
 In a few cases, and under strict condition of a maximum of five people in presence in the room, panelists, moderators, organisers or technical staff can be in the room to broadcast live, to ensure better technical quality.

 9) Access to the Student Residence’s common room is limited to five people and upon request for students lacking adequate conditions at their own residence.
 The fitness room is closed.

 10) The cafeteria is closed.
 A "click and collect" service has been created by Novae.

 11) The Institute asks that unnecessary business travel be avoided.
 The FOPH regularly updates this list of countries based on the changing epidemiological situation.

-Any persons who have travelled to a country at risk are subject to quarantine for ten days on their return.
+Any persons who have travelled to a country at risk are subject to quarantine for ten days (can be reduced to seven days based on these conditions) on their return.
 The same rule applies to students coming from countries at risk.
-Anyone coming from a country at risk must inform the cantonal authorities within 48 hours of arrival, as well as the Institute by sending a message to email@example.com.
+In addition, anyone coming from a country at risk must inform the cantonal authorities within 48 hours of arrival, as well as the Institute by sending a message to email@example.com.